You are here

-We also provide assistance to municipalities seeking to minimize human-wildlife conflicts.
+We also provide practical hands-on assistance to municipalities across Canada seeking to minimize human-wildlife conflicts, particularly related to beavers and coyotes.

 Due to our advocacy work to change legislation, we cannot issue tax receipts.
 We operate as a non-profit organization (registration number S-4222).